flapjackstan/mexico-viz/README.md

-This repo tracks vizualization methods for
+This repo tracks vizualization methods for mexico model estimates